wso2-attic/choreo-examples/b2c-apps/pet-care-app/README.md

 # Pet Management Application User Guide

-The Pet Management Application is a B2C (business-to-consumer) application that allows users to sign up and maintain their pets.
-They can enter basic information and vaccination information for their pets into the system.
+The Pet Management Application is a B2C (Business-to-Consumer) application that allows users to easily register and manage their pets.
+Users can enter vital information such as their pets' basic information and vaccination records into the app.
 They can then set up email alerts for their pets' upcoming vaccination dates.
-The instructions below will walk you through deploying and managing the pet management service's backend service and front end application in [Choreo](https://wso2.com/choreo/).
-[Asgardeo](https://wso2.com/asgardeo/) assists you in addressing your application's CIAM capabilities.
+This guide will show you how to use [Choreo]((https://wso2.com/choreo/)) to expose a service endpoint as a REST API and safely consume the API from a web application.
+To secure user authentication to the web application and add CIAM features to your web application, you will use [Asgardeo](https://wso2.com/asgardeo/), WSO2's SaaS Customer IAM (CIAM) solution.

+This guide walks you through the following steps:

+1. Develop, deploy, and test a service component.
+2. Publish the service endpoint as a REST API for your web application to consume.
+3. Expose the REST API via Choreo API management.
+4. Securely consume the published REST API via your web application.
+5. Deploy your web application and enhance the customer experience with Asgardeo's CIAM features.
 ---

 # Step 1: Create and publish a Service

-In this step, you are playing the role of the API developer.
+In this step, you will play the role of the API developer.
 You will create and publish the Service that the web application needs to consume.
-Before you proceed, sign into [**Choreo Console**](https://console.choreo.dev/).
+Before you proceed, sign in to [**Choreo Console**](https://console.choreo.dev/).

 ## Step 1.1: Create the Service